enze-chen/mi-book-2022/_sources/preamble/overview.md

 By the end of this module, you will know how to:
 - _Apply_ best practices when programmatically working with materials data (e.g., standardization, visualization, statistical analyses).
-- Use informatics tools to identify the “best” materials for a particular application.
+- _Use_ informatics tools and machine learning models to identify the “best” materials for a particular application.
-- Communicate your own informatics research results in a variety of ways.
+- _Communicate_ your own informatics research results in a variety of ways.